Skip to main content

 Apr 26, 2025

-In contemporary American usage calling someone “bougie” often carries a tone of light admiration.
-It suggests a life marked by taste financial comfort and upward mobility.
-Although there may be an undercurrent of teasing the label typically signals aspiration rather than criticism.
+In contemporary American vernacular, calling someone “bougie” often carries a tone of light admiration.
+It suggests a life marked by taste, financial comfort, and upward mobility.
+Although there may be an undercurrent of teasing, the label typically signals aspiration rather than criticism.

-Historically the meaning was different.
-Bougie comes from bourgeois the French term for the middle class.
-The bourgeoisie lived with a constant awareness of their position between working-class struggle and elite privilege.
+Historically, the meaning was different.
+Bougie comes from the word bourgeois, a French term for the middle class.
+The bourgeoisie lived with a constant awareness of their position between the proletariat struggle and elite privilege.
 Being bourgeois did not mean being powerful or glamorous.
-It meant striving aspiring and often imitating the habits of a higher class without fully belonging to it.
+It meant striving, aspiring, and often imitating the habits of a higher class in a superficial way.

 Read more...